CalestialAshley35/zencode/README.md

 # ZenCode

 ZenCode is a simple and elegant programming language designed for ease of use and readability.
-With its minimalist syntax and powerful features, ZenCode aims to provide a zen-like coding experience for both beginners and experienced developers. to use it go to this website: https://8c67b978-83a3-49a3-ac43-c94a8e5dcca9-00-9e4u6gcxhvvv.sisko.replit.dev/
+With its minimalist syntax and powerful features, ZenCode aims to provide a zen-like coding experience for both beginners and experienced developers. to use it go to this website: https://replit.com/@calestialashley/ZenCode-4?s=apph
 ## Features
-- Clean and intuitive syntax inspired by zen principles
-- BasicInterpreter class for evaluating expressions and assigning variables
+- Clean and intuitive syntax inspired by zen pprincipl- BasicInterpreter class for evaluating expressions and assigning variables
 - Interactive REPL (Read-Eval-Print Loop) for quick experimentation and testing
 - Error handling for graceful recovery from exceptions